varletjs/varlet/packages/varlet-ui/src/segmented-buttons/docs/en-US.md

 ### Disable Checkmark

 By default, checked items display a checkmark.
-You can disable it with `checkmark`.
+You can disable it with `checkmark` on `SegmentedButton`.

 ```html
 <script setup>